kuboon/saltpack.js/CONTRIBUTING.md

 - Use descriptive test names
 - Follow the existing test structure

-## Pull Request Process

-1. Fork the repository
-2. Create a new branch for your feature: `git checkout -b feature/my-feature`
-3. Make your changes
-4. Run tests and linting: `deno test && deno lint && deno fmt --check`
-5. Commit your changes with a clear message
-6. Push to your fork
-7. Open a Pull Request

-## Commit Messages

-- Use clear, descriptive commit messages
-- Start with a verb in present tense (e.g., "Add", "Fix", "Update")
-- Keep the first line under 72 characters
-- Add detailed description if needed

-Examples:

-- `Add support for detached signatures`
-- `Fix encryption for anonymous senders`
-- `Update documentation for verify function`

 ## Questions or Issues?

 If you have questions or find bugs, please